Update, November 7, 2018:

 Along with the legalization of recreational marijuana use and efforts to end gerrymandering, Michigan voters will see a proposal thats aims to making voting easier on their ballot this November.

-The initiative is led by Promote the Vote, which itself is backed up the ACLU, the Michigan State NAACP, and the League of Women Voters of Michigan.
+The initiative is led by Promote the Vote, which itself is backed by the ACLU, the Michigan State NAACP, and the League of Women Voters of Michigan.
 Other notable figures who offered their support are Detroit Mayor Mike Duggan and University of Michigan Regent Denise Ilitch.

-There are eight policies outling in Proposal 3, including the automatic registration of voters once they get their license or ID card from the Secretary of State (although an individual could opt out of this).
+There are eight policies outlined in Proposal 3, including the automatic registration of voters once they get their license or ID card from the Secretary of State (although an individual could opt out of this).
 Taking a cue from nine other states with this law, arguments for the policy say it allows high registration rates and fewer costs to print out voter forms.

 According to the Center of American Progress, Michigan has a C when to comes to election security.
 While the report considers the state’s registration and cybersecurity to be fair, it criticized the ballot reconciliation process and post-election audits because “the (post-election voting) review does not compare ballot totals in a meaningful way.”

-Michigan is also considered one of the most gerrymandered states in the country.
+Michigan is also considered one of the most gerrymandered statesin the country.
 That, paired with local ballot counting failures and missing votes, causes advocates to believe many eligible Michigan residents are forgotten in the election process.